Fallibilist, optimist. Stripe CEO.

 We want Atlas to work well for companies that are going to do well, and not a lot of huge companies are LLCs, but early on in a company you don't know what's going to happen.
 C-corps have a lot of overhead.

-LLCs have a lot of options, so fit the ethos of the bootstrapper community better.
+LLCs are the optionality preserving incorporation option, so fit the ethos of the bootstrapper community better.

-You've launched Stripe Atlas, now Stripe LLC, the Software engineering magazine Increment, and acquired Indie Hackers.
-These seem as an outsider like random things - can you comment on the overall umbrella of these?
+You've launched Stripe Atlas, now Stripe LLC, the Software engineering magazine Increment, and acquired Indie Hackers last year.
+These seem as an outsider like random things - what's the strategy behind these efforts?

-As far as we can tell, it's just a lot of these smaller roadbumps.
+As far as we can tell, these smaller roadbumps are a main reason there aren't more internet businesses.

 We're very inspired in the things Indie Hackers et. al are doing because we think it's making it easier to start businesses.